pism/pism/test/ismip-hom/README.rst

 .. default-role:: literal

-This directory contains scripts that run ISMIP-HOM_ experiments A-D and plot results.
+This directory contains scripts that run ISMIP-HOM_ experiments A-D and plot resulting surface ice velocities at y=0.25 (in scaled coordinates).

 In short, download and unpack the ISMIP-HOM_ supplement, then run: